TheRobBrennan/demo-google-cloud-platform-kubernetes/README.md

 # Welcome
 This project is intended to serve as a starting point documenting how to setup a Dockerized web application and deploy it to Google Cloud Platform (GCP) using Kubernetes from scratch.

+If you do not have an account on Google Cloud Platform (GCP), please create one at [https://cloud.google.com](https://cloud.google.com).
+Currently you can sign up for a free account for one year - and have the ability to run limited Google Cloud Platform services for free once the trial has expired.
+A credit card is required.

 For more information on the key technologies used in this project, please refer to
 + [Docker](https://www.docker.com)
 + [Google Cloud Platform](https://cloud.google.com/)